kluchey/OMG/pages/Study Guide.md

 		- Focused Practice
 			- Select questions to practice and complete from start to finish with your best abilities shown in knowledge, thinking, communication, and application.
 		- REM Sleep
-			- A sleep of at least 6-8 hours every night is required by teenagers to enter
+			- A sleep of at least 6-8 hours every night is required by teenagers to get enough REM sleep where your brain stores its most important information for long-term and trashes the unnecessary information.
 	- ## Examples
 	- ## Pro-tips
 		- Always get a good night's sleep before a test.
 Always eat breakfast the morning of a test day.